-Lizeth was accepted into the Master's Program in Counseling at California State University Bakersfield, the Master's Program in Counseling at City University, and Master's Program in Counseling at Arizona State University, where she began attending in Fall 2021.
+Lizeth was accepted into the Master's Program in Counseling at California State University Bakersfield, the Master's Program in Counseling at City University, and the Master's Program in Counseling at Arizona State University, where she began attending in Fall 2021.
+Lizeth plans to go on to get her PhD in Counseling Psychology.

 2020 McNair Faculty Research Mentor: Dr. Aryn Ziehnert